 Exhibition - Alexander McQueen: Savage Beauty

-TICKETS STILL AVAILABLE.
+ADVANCE TICKETS SOLD OUT.
 14 March – 2 August 2015.
 Celebrating the extraordinary creative talent of one of the most innovative designers of recent times, Alexander McQueen: Savage Beauty is the first and largest retrospective of McQueen's work to be presented in Europe.

 Born in the Basque region of Spain, Balenciaga was apprenticed to a tailor from the age of twelve.
 In 1914 he opened the House of Balenciaga in San Sebastian, where most of his clients were aristocrats.
 After the Spanish monarchy was deposed in the 1930s, Balenciaga moved to Paris.
 Here he became known for dramatic black coats and dresses which recalled Spanish fashions of the Elizabethan age.